-Formative assessment is an important feature of this resource.
-With support from you, students will reflect on their learning in order to evaluate the progress they have made towards the conceptual understandings.
-Activities to support their development are found throughout this resource and are followed by formative assessment questions.
-After individual activities or the entire learning experience has been completed, allow students time to reflect on what they have learned, identify ideas that need further work, and review key points.
-Encourage them to think independently about how they have learnt as well as what they have learned.
-These reflections will provide valuable formative assessment data.
+This resource supports formative assessment.
+Formative assessment is a way of showing student development of conceptual understandings.
+After individual activities or the entire unit have been completed, allow students time to reflect on what they have learnt, identify ideas that need further work, and review key points.
+Encourage students to think independently about how they have learned as well as what they have learned from the activities.
+These reflections provide valuable formative assessment data.